James-SteelX/CV/README.md

 ##Patience

 Being a chef has set me up well for the fast pace environment of web development.
 Working under intense pressure is second nature to me, and I have often been praised for my ability to keep a level head and on task even during the busiest periods.

 ##Dedication

 I've had one job for 9 years, working my way up from the bottom to sous chef.
 On top of that I have graduated from the toughest and most exclusive developer bootcamp in Europe, which required me to forget everything else in life and completely dedicate myself to learning for 12 weeks.
-During the course I myself and a team of 5 other people built a Django/Python web blog in 5 days having had no previous interaction with Python or Django.
-I also tacked a meteor project for my finally project knowing that Javascript was one of my weaknesses but ended the project with a much better understanding of how Javascript and Meteor work.
+For my final project I decided to use the Meteor framework as I felt Javascript was one of my biggest weaknesses and I was determined to get a better understanding of the language.

 #Projects